LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### A fix for settings loss

 iOS 13 brought about a quirky little bug where you could suddenly lose settings in Loop.
-But, it wasn't just limite to Loop, sometimes people lose Dexcom app settings too.
-The issue is most commone when the phone goes through a power cycle, but it has happened at other times, too.
-There's a fix for that in Loop now...so that's a good reason to update.
+But, it wasn't just limited to Loop, sometimes people lost Dexcom app settings too.
+The issue is most common when the phone goes through a power cycle, but it has happened at other times, too.
+There's a fix for that new bug in Loop now...so that's a good reason to update.
+(If you encounter that bug appear before you have a chance to update your Loop app, simply restart the Loop app and your settings should reappear. )

 ### Spin for Watch Bolus

-To prevent an accidental watch bolus, there is a new "spin" to confirm you bolus after you pretty the old bolus button.
+To prevent an accidental bolus from your Watch app, don't let your kids hold your watch.
+Just kidding, we've added an even better option.
+There is a new "spin" to confirm the bolus after you press the bolus button.
 You'll see a graphic like below on the watch face.
 As you spin the digital crown, the two triangles will begin to merge.
 Once they merge, the bolus is confirmed through a little haptic and a white checkmark will appear on the watch screen.

 <p align="center">
 <img src="../img/spin-to-confirm.png" width="250">